 “Invasion: Diaries and Memories of War in Iraq” opened at The Bronx Documentary Center on March 15, 2013.
-Afterwards, it was displayed at Drexel University in Philadelphia and at Boston College Law School, and University of California at Irvine.
+Afterwards, it was displayed at Drexel University in Philadelphia, Boston College Law School, and University of California at Irvine.

 WHEN THE INVASION began in 2003, Lt.
 Tim McLaughlin drove a Marine Corps tank into Iraq.
 Writer Peter Maass and photographer Gary Knight drove SUVs rented from Hertz.
 This project is the result of their paths crossing in the Iraqi desert-turned-warzone.
 Invasion: Diaries and Memories of War in Iraq is a multimedia exhibit that features McLaughlin’s remarkable war diaries along with photographs by Knight and texts by Maass.
 The exhibit is timed to the 10th anniversary of the invasion of Iraq.